oracle/accelerated-data-science/docs/source/user_guide/jobs/data_science_job.rst

 which returns a :py:class:`~ads.jobs.DataScienceJobRun` instance.
 Once the job or job run is created, the job OCID can be accessed through ``job.id`` or ``run.id``.

-The :py:meth:`~ads.jobs.DataScienceJobRun.watch` method is useful to monitor the progress of the job run.
-It will stream the logs to terminal and return once the job is finished.
-Logging configurations are required for this method to show logs.

 .. code-block:: python

   # Create the job on OCI Data Science